 "All Learning begins with affective and emotional engagement.” - Dr. Greenspan

 The goal in DIR is to understand each unique child's individual profile and to then promote the developmental process to help the child reach their fullest potential.
-It is a developmental model focused on understanding the biological challenges that may be hindering the developmental process and to implement respectful and joyful strategies that support the development of the child's Functional Emotional Developmental Capacities.
+It is a developmental model focused on understanding the biological challenges that may be hindering the developmental process and to implement respectful and joyful strategies that support the development social emotional skills.
 This is done through a process that is based on developing an intrinsic desire or motivation to attend, communicate, and learn.